Bachelor of Hearts

-Bachelor of Hearts is a 1958 British comedy film starring Hardy Krüger as a German who studies at Cambridge University.
-It was made to cash in on Krüger's popularity following the success of the war film The One That Got Away (1957).
-It combined elements of A Yank at Oxford with Doctor in the House.
+Bachelor of Hearts is a 1958 British comedy film directed by Wof Rilla starring Hardy Krüger as a German who studies at Cambridge University.
+It was written by Leslie Bricusse and Frederic Raphael.

 Plot

-A young German maths scholar Wolf Hauser (Hardy Krüger) arrives for a year at Cambridge on a Student exchange programme.
-Settling into his rooms at University College, Wolf has more than his share of trouble negotiating English customs and manners, as well as being the victim of pranks from his fellow students.
-He eventually finds solace with a girlfriend called Ann (Sylvia Syms).
+Young German maths scholar Wolf Hauser arrives for a year at Cambridge on a student exchange programme.
+Settling into his rooms at the fictional University College, Wolf has more than his share of trouble negotiating English customs and manners, as well as being the victim of pranks from his fellow students.
+He eventually finds solace with a girlfriend, Ann.